 First a Quote

 “Once human groups had some minimal ability to band together and compete with other groups, then group-level selection came into play and the most groupish groups had an advantage over groups of selfish individualists.”
 Here, the empirical evidence is all on the other side.
-I refer the reader to Culture and Carnage, Guns, Germs and Steel, The Culture Series, A History of Warfare, among many other works, indeed, the very conquest by the West, of the rest of world, clearly refutes it, as does Japanese, Jewish, Chinese and many other cultures and nations’ histories going far back even into ancient civilizations.
-How they all progressed were by brilliant individual thinkers, geniuses, leaders and innovators, yeah, the selfish ones.
-How other societies regressed was with social conformity, fundamentalism and isolationism, especially the embrace of any platonic religious or ideological philosophies such as socialism, Marxism, Christianity and Islam.
+I refer the reader to Culture and Carnage, Guns, Germs and Steel, The Culture Series, A History of Warfare, among many other works, indeed, the very conquest by the West, of the rest of the world, clearly refutes it, as does Japanese, Jewish, Chinese and many other cultures and nations’ histories going far back even into ancient civilizations.
+How they all progressed were by brilliant individual thinkers, geniuses, leaders and innovators, yes, the selfish ones—not necesssarily the bald egoists but the ones with brilliant visions for humankind who often even have a humble execution of their dream—how other societies regressed was with social conformity, fundamentalism and isolationism, especially the embrace of any platonic religious or ideological philosophies such as socialism, Marxism, Christianity and Islam.
 How they rose was by trade, mixing with other cultures and copying each other.
 We don’t need the explanation of either cultural conformity or diversity.
 We need to trade in a huge de-regulated worldwide market where everything sold including labor, especially academic labor, is the cheapest it can be, indeed, so cheap we can all afford to serve one another.

 The Magic Elephant